What is the Writing Check?

 - They struggle to complete writing assignments

-For less significant concerns about a student’s development as a writer, you may put the student directly in touch with the Writing Center via email ([email protected]), contact a Writing Center staff member, or recommend that they schedule a Writing Center appointment where they can spend 60-minutes working one-on-one with a staff member.
+For other concerns about a student’s development as a writer, you may put the student directly in touch with the Writing Center via email ([email protected]), contact a Writing Center staff member, or recommend that they schedule a Writing Center appointment where they can spend 60-minutes working one-on-one with a staff member.
 You can find more information about Writing Center consultations here.

 How can a writing check be assigned?